Skip to main content

 We started with Saturday nights in the kitchen.

 Before we wrote a line of anything, we spent weeks inside the restaurant.
 Sitting in on dinner service.
-Watching how tickets moved.
-Where chefs lost time.
-How the front-of-house compensated for what the system couldn't do.
-The patterns we needed to see weren't on a feature spec.
+Watching how tickets moved, where chefs lost time, how the front-of-house compensated for what the system couldn't do.
+The patterns we needed weren't on a feature spec.
 They were in the gap between what the team did and what the system claimed to do.

-One unified system, built specifically for Peking, replacing every patchwork tool at once.
-Brand realization, a custom website, a full restaurant ERP covering point of sale, online ordering, kitchen display, inventory, order lifecycle, staff scheduling, and payroll.
-All in one place, all designed for how this restaurant in Buġibba actually works.
+Lucy-Anne's brief was simple: "Fix the website.
+And maybe the POS."
+What we proposed was bigger: one unified system, built specifically for Peking, replacing every patchwork tool at once.
+Brand realization, a custom website, and a full restaurant ERP covering point of sale, online ordering, kitchen display, inventory, order lifecycle, staff scheduling, and payroll.

 It was a riskier scope than buying an off-the-shelf POS.
 It also meant they'd never have to hire a different freelancer for a different problem again.
 One studio.
 One system.
 One number on speed dial.